 Snowboard is one of the youngest FISU World University Games disciplines having been introduced during the 17th Winter Universiade (1995) in Jaca, Spain.
-In the early editions, Swowboard competition featured only Giant Slalom and Parallel Giant Slalom.
-Showcasing the growth of the sport, the FISU Games Snowboard competition programme now also includes Big Air, Parallel Slalom and Giant Slalom, Half Pipe, Slopestyle and Snowboard Cross.
+In the early editions, Snowboard competition featured only Giant Slalom and Parallel Giant Slalom.
+Showcasing the growth of the sport, the FISU Games Snowboard competition program now also includes Big Air, Parallel Slalom and Giant Slalom, Slopestyle and Snowboard Cross.
+Halfpipe is an optional event.

 FISU Technical Committee Chair